 - (a) Policy.
 Professional development leave shall be made available to faculty members who meet the requirements set forth below.
 Such leaves are granted to increase a faculty member's value to the University through enhanced opportunities for professional renewal, educational travel, study, formal education, research, writing, or other experience of professional value, not as a reward for service. - (b) Types of Professional Development Leave.
-Each year, the University or its representatives will make available at least one (1) professional development leave at full-pay for one (1) semester or its equivalent (for example, leave at halfpay for two (2) semesters), for each thirty (30) eligible faculty members, subject to the conditions set forth below. - (c) Eligibility for Professional Development Leave.
+Each year, the University or its representatives will make available at least one (1) professional development leave at full-pay for one (1) semester or its equivalent (for example, leave at half-pay for two (2) semesters), for each twenty-five (25) eligible faculty members, subject to the conditions set forth below. - (c) Eligibility for Professional Development Leave.
 Full time faculty members with six (6) or more years of service, except those faculty members who are serving in tenure-earning or tenured positions, shall be eligible for professional development leave.
+No credit towards the service requirement can be awarded from service at prior institutions nor from a previous visiting position at the University.
 A faculty member who is compensated through a contract or grant may receive a professional development leave only if the contract or grant allows for such leaves and the faculty member meets all other eligibility requirements.
 Eligible faculty members shall be notified annually by the University regarding eligibility requirements and application deadlines.

-(d) Professional Development Leave Review Committee.
+(d) Professional Development Leave Review Committee

-- (1) The committee shall be selected through the UFF nomination and election process. - The committee shall consist of six (6) non-tenure-earning faculty members, elected at large: one from the Library, one from the College of Arts and Sciences, one from the Coggin College of Business, one from the College of Education and Human Services, one from the Brooks College of Health, and one from the College of Computing Sciences, Engineering and Construction.
+- (1) The committee shall be selected through the UFF nomination and election process. - (2) The committee shall consist of six (6) non-tenure-earning faculty members, elected at large: one from the Library, one from the College of Arts and Sciences, one from the Coggin College of Business, one from the College of Education and Human Services, one from the Brooks College of Health, and one from the College of Computing Sciences, Engineering and Construction.
 Runner-up candidates from the election shall serve as alternate members of the committee as needed.
 For example, if two people run for a position in a particular college, then the faculty member with the second highest number of votes shall serve as alternate.
 In the event that no alternate member exists, the University President shall appoint alternate members as needed from the same college in which a vacancy has occurred. - (3) Terms shall be for two years, at staggered intervals, with a limit of three consecutive terms that may be served.
 In the first year of the committee, the member from the College of Arts and Sciences, the member from the Coggin College of Business, and the member from the Brooks College of Health shall be elected to serve one year, thereby creating staggered terms for those members serving on the committee. - (4) Only non-tenure-earning faculty members may vote in the election. - (5) If a member of the committee, or anyone personally related to that committee member, should apply for professional development leave during that member's term on the committee, that committee member shall not participate in the committee's consideration of applications for that year and the college's alternate member shall fill the faculty member's position on the committee for that year. - (6) After decisions have been made for the current year, the Committee shall select the Chair of the Committee for the forthcoming year.
 Members who are eligible for the Chair's position are those who will be completing their two year assignment in the next year.

-(e) Application and Selection.
+(e) Application and Selection